Hitachi to freeze UK nuclear power project, post $2 billion special loss - Nikkei | MarketScreener

 Hitachi's Horizon Nuclear Power unit has struggled to find investors for its plans to build a new power plant in northern Wales.

 Hitachi said the asset value of the plant in Wales was 296 billion yen as of the end of September.
-The special loss from freezing the project is expected to be 200 billion to 300 billion yen ($1.9 billion to $2.8 billion), according to the Nikkei.
+The special loss from freezing the project is expected to be 200 billion to 300 billion yen, according to the Nikkei.

 A Hitachi spokesman said nothing has been decided on the suspension.